ropensci-archive/roweb2/content/technotes/2020-04-23-rmd-learnings/index.md

 ```

 that produces a `.md` like we need.

-I expect we'll find a better way later but in the meantime rendering the `.Rmd` creates the `.md` we want and a `.html` we don't need.
+I hope we'll find a better way later but in the meantime rendering the `.Rmd` creates the `.md` we want and a `.html` we don't need.
+I have the perhaps naive impression that blogdown actually follows a similar process when knitting `.RMarkdown` to `.markdown`
 I knew about `.gitignore` where we have the lines

 ```